codinggambit/my_polite_inquiries/_posts/Program Management/2023-02-06-my-new-blog-post.md

 Communicating and escalating

-Project management requires clearly communicating project goals and expectations, team member roles and responsibilities, and constructive feedback.
+Program management requires clearly communicating project goals and expectations, team member roles and responsibilities, and constructive feedback.
 Knowing how to effectively communicate and when to escalate issues to management is key to keeping you, your team, and your organization on the path to success.
 When escalation is required, try to approach management with both the problem and the potential solution or suggestions.
-This will show that you’re taking initiative as a project manager.
+This will show that you’re taking initiative as a program manager.

 Strong organizational skills